‘We’re delighted by the Third Sector award and delighted that the #360Syria project is gaining wide recognition’ - Kate Allen

 Amnesty International UK’s virtual reality-themed #360Syria project has won the Third Sector ‘Digital Innovation of the Year” award in this year’s charity sector awards.

-The award - which was announced at an event at the Lancaster London hotel in central London last night - was given to Amnesty for its ground-breaking use of head-set virtual reality viewers by street fundraisers, as well as a 360-degree-photos-based “Fear of the sky” website.
+- which was announced at an event at the Lancaster London hotel in central London last night - was given to Amnesty for its ground-breaking use of head-set virtual reality viewers by street fundraisers, as well as a 360-degree-photos-based “Fear of the sky” website